AyushMaria/Expected-xG-Goals-Football/README.md

 <p align = "center"> <img height ="550" width ="860" src = "https://github.com/AyushMaria/Expected-xG-Goals-Football/blob/main/ff.png"></p>

 ## How was xG developed?
 Goals are the most important events in football, but they are also the most infrequent.
 In most leagues, there are only 2.5-3 goals per match.
 Variance plays a big role in results.
-So we first started to look at shots.
 There are 25 to 30 of those per match -- 10 times more.
 That gave rise to metrics such as Total Shots Ratio (TSR) that measured team dominance by their share of the shots in their matches.
 But not all shots are created equal.
-We needed a method to measure the quality of a given shot or set of shots, and so xG models were born.
+The need of a method to measure the quality of a given shot or set of shots, and so xG models were born.

 ## How accurate are Expected Goals?
 There is obviously a degree of residual variance between goals and xG over certain time periods given that shots have a boolean outcome of either goal or no goal, whereas xG values fall on a probabilistic scale between 0 and 1.
 An independent study by Lars Maurath suggests that depending on model quality, between 79% and 93% of team seasons should be expected to match xG to goals within a 95% confidence interval.